4d/docs/docs/REST/{dataClass}.md

 ## {dataClass}/{method}

-Returns an entity selection or a collection based on a dataclass method
+Returns an object or a collection based on a project method

 ### Description

-Dataclass methods must be applied to either a dataclass or an entity selection, and must return either an entity selection or a collection.
-When returning a collection, however, you cannot define which attributes are returned.
+Project methods must be applied to either a dataclass or an entity selection, and must return either an object or a collection.

 `POST  /rest/Employee/getHighSalaries`